opentable/slate/source/index.md

 BOOKED | The reservation has been made.
 All reservations must start off in this state.
 SEATED | The party has arrived at the restaurant and ben seated.
 ASSUMED_SEATED | Time for reservation has passed but reservation has not placed into one of the terminal states by the partner system (DONE, NOSHOW, CANCELED). *OpenTable will set reservations to this state as part of its daily shift maintenance.*
-DONE | The reservation has been marked as 'Done' by the in-house staff NOSHOW | The diner failed to show at the restaurant CANCELED | The reservation has been canceled
+DONE | The reservation has been marked as 'Done' by the in-house staff.
+NOSHOW | The diner failed to show at the restaurant.
+CANCELED | The reservation has been canceled.

 ## Making a new reservation